ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/mobile/upload-button.html.markdown

 <td width="15">
 </td>
 <td width="779">
 This is where you can restrict uploads to specific file types.
 If empty any file type can be uploaded.
+For multiple file types separate with | eg: jpg|png

 </td>
 </tr>